PAPIsdotio/papis-europe-2018/cfp-guidelines.md

 - Exciting and innovative ML use cases
 - Hands-on tutorials that teach a specific and valuable skill

 We’re looking for a diverse and creative line-up of speakers, preferably with experience in public speaking.
-We invite them to submit proposals of 20' long,  **non-commercial** presentations.
+We invite them to submit proposals of **20' long,  non-commercial presentations**. _(Note: we also have a very limited number of sponsored speaking slots — [contact us](mailto:sponsoring@papis.io) for more information on how to secure one.)_

-_(Note: we also have a very limited number of sponsored speaking slots — [contact us](mailto:sponsoring@papis.io) for more information on how to secure one.)_
+We welcome technical papers, industrial experience reports, review papers and research papers (not required to be accepted to present, but very much encouraged!).
+Papers presented at PAPIs are published in [Proceedings of Machine Learning Research](http://proceedings.mlr.press/).

-## Tips
+## Tips and rules

 You can tips on how to craft a good proposal, how to submit it, and some rules [here](https://github.com/PAPIsdotio/general/blob/master/cfp-tips-rules.md).
 We will be receiving several proposals covering the same topics.
 They will be blind-reviewed by our Program Committee and evaluated on the basis of their novelty and/or significance and/or clarity of presentation.
 Reading these tips and rules will help you craft a proposal that stands out and increase its chances of getting accepted.